 Same as always.
-We have an OPEN Round of tryouts for NEW Players who were not part of the Laxachusetts program during the 2017/2018 season.
-(If you are unable to attend the OPEN tryout, please contact us to make arrangements for tryout evaluation options)
+We have an OPEN Round of tryouts for NEW Players who were not part of the Laxachusetts program during the 2018/2019 season.
+(If you are unable to attend the CALL BACK tryout, please contact us to make arrangements for tryout evaluation at OPEN TRYOUTS in July)

 The CALL BACK Tryouts are for RETURNING Laxachusetts players and any NEW players that were selected from the OPEN Tryout

 As always, we encourage RETURNING players to attend BOTH CALLBACK tryouts.

 All CALL BACK Tryouts will be held at the Taunton Forekicks Complex.
 223 Fremont Street, Taunton, MA.

 We need to hold the CALL BACK Tryouts at one location so we can have all players from all regions compete against each other.
 Only way we can properly and fairly evaluate all players.
 The below grades are players entering the 2019/2020 school year.

 Class of 2020 Players (Seniors) do not need to attend tryouts.
 They can attend ALL LXC Skills training for the 2019/2020 season for FREE.
 We do this every year with our current seniors as we want to make sure they are fully prepared for their final high school season and entering fall freshman season when getting to campus.

 Sunday, Aug 11th

 3rd, 4th and 5th grades: 300pm – 430pm